mmuratarat/mmuratarat.github.io/_pages/faq.md

 * **ROC curves and AUC**: ROC curves are two-dimensional graphs in which true positive rate (TPR) is plotted on the Y axis and false positive rate (FPR) is plotted on the X axis.
 An ROC graph depicts relative tradeoffs between benefits (true positives, sensitivity) and costs (false positives, 1-specificity) (any increase in sensitivity will be accompanied by a decrease in specificity).
 AUC is computed as area under this curve.
 It is a performance measurement (evaluation metric) for classification problems that consider all possible classification threshold settings.
 The probabilistic interpretation of ROC-AUC score is that if you randomly choose a positive case and a negative case, the probability that the positive case outranks the negative case according to the classifier is given by the AUC.
 Here, rank is determined according to order by predicted values.

+#### What is a linear regression model?

+Linear regression is perhaps one of the most well known and well understood algorithms in statistics and machine learning.  it studies the linear, additive relationships between variables.
+The overall idea of regression is to examine two things: (1) does a set of predictor variables do a good job in predicting an outcome (dependent) variable?
+(2) Which variables in particular are significant predictors of the outcome variable, and in what way do they–indicated by the magnitude and sign of the beta estimates–impact the outcome variable?
+The values of the coefficients of the regression equation are estimated using Ordinary Least Square method or a numerical approach, such as Gradient Descent.

 #### What are the assumptions required for linear regression?

 * Linear Relationship between the features and target